cooljoseph1/MLSS-Homework/Week 4/Paper Summaries/Residual Learning.md

 ResNets stop improving for extremely large models, but are still trainable.

 ## Strength
-ResNets are very easy to implement--just add shortcuts between layers of a normal neural network.
+ResNets are fairly easy to implement--just add shortcuts between layers of a normal neural network.

+## Weaknesses
+They don't handle transitioning between different dimensions very well.

+They require batch normalization, which isn't good for recurrent neural networks.